Architecture¶

 Rust Components¶

-The Rust extension (tenso_rs) provides three core functions exposed to Python via PyO3:
+The Rust extension (tenso_rs) provides core functions exposed to Python via PyO3:

 dumps_rs(tensor, check_integrity=False, alignment=64) -> bytesSerialize a NumPy array with zero-copy efficiency.